solana-mobile/mobile-wallet-adapter/spec/spec.md

   if the requested commitment level was not reached for any of the signed transactions, where:

-  - `transaction_signature`: as defined for a successful result
+  - `signatures`: as defined for a successful result
   - `commitment_reached`: for each entry in `signatures`, a boolean indicating whether the desired commitment level was reached
 - `ERROR_TOO_MANY_PAYLOADS` if the wallet endpoint is unable to sign all transactions due to exceeding implementation limits.
 These limits may be available via [`get_capabilities`](#get_capabilities).